wimpysworld/umpc-ubuntu/README.md

     * The workaround is to wait and the system will boot after a few seconds or press <kbd>Enter</kbd> to boot immediately.
     * However, **GRUB is fully functional and usable post-install**.

-### GPD WIN 2 & Topjoy Falcon
+### GPD WIN 2, GPD WIN Max & Topjoy Falcon

-  * The Plymouth splash screen is not correctly orientated
+  * The Plymouth splash screen is not correctly orientated; and for the GPD WIN Max incorrectly coloured.
     * The workaround is to not care.

 ## The Scripts